Greening Youth and Growald Foundation International Fellowship Program

 This position is remote for the first three months of the six-month program.
 Once safe travel is permissible, program participants will travel and work at the international host site for the remainder of the program.
 All documentation, travel, and housing arrangements required for safe voyage and establishment at the host company’s international location will be arranged and expenses covered.

-GYF, Growald, and Ember would love to know more about you as an applicant and your aspirations in the sustainability field.
+GYF and Growald would love to know more about you as an applicant and your aspirations in the sustainability field.
 As a supplement to your online application, please submit at three-minute video (MP3 file) detailing the following:

 - A short and persuasive opening statement or your elevator pitch introducing us to you.
 Include your name and any quantifiable achievements.